Investment Strategy

 - The Power Coalition For Equity & Justice in Louisiana, a state coordinating table for 501c3 and 501c4 focused on voter engagement.
 They also provided relief dollars after Hurricane Ida hit in 2021.

-- After the Jackson Water Crisis in Mississippi, Grove committed rapid response funding to People’s Advocacy Institute to get folks essentials like water and diapers.
+- After the Jackson Water Crisis in Mississippi, Grove committed rapid response funding to the People’s Advocacy Institute to get folks essentials like water and diapers.

-Investment Strategy – Carveout Investments:
+Investment Strategy – Carveout Investments

 - Bloomlife